hazelcast/hazelcast-jet/site/docs/get-started/installation.md

 ---
 title: Set Up a Jet Cluster
+description: How to set up a standalone Jet cluster.
 ---

 In this step we'll show you how to create a standalone Jet cluster.